whcampbell/whcampbell/README.md

-- 👋 Hi, I’m @whcampbell
+- 👋 Hi, I’m Will Campbell.
+I come from Wisconsin, and who knows where the heck I could end up.
+I certainly don't.
-- 👀 I’m interested in AI, game design, and rollerblading
+- 👀 I’m interested in AI, web design, and just recently, typewriters.
-- 🌱 I’m currently learning about operating systems and mobile app design
+- 🌱 I’m currently learning about literally anything you need.
+Just say the word.
+I'll learn it.
-- 💞️ I’m looking to collaborate on things that cause profit
-- 📫 How to reach me - whcampbell@wisc.edu
+- 📫 How to reach me - campbw2@gmail.com or text 414-852-3025 if you urgently need to hire this hardworking individual

 <!---
 whcampbell/whcampbell is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.